api3dao/vitepress-docs/docs/guides/airnode/post-processing/index.md

 :::

-Once the project folder from the **Deploying Airnode locally using Docker** guide has been download and the `config.json` file updated, return to step #2 below.
+Once the project folder from the **Deploying Airnode locally using Docker** guide has been downloaded and the `config.json` file updated, return to step #2 below.
 But first read about the changes made to the newer `config.json` file shown below.